-TBPG is accountable to tax and fee payers for all aspects of its licensing Rules, forms, procedures and the accuracy and efficiency with which TBPG staff perform the core function of issuing PG licenses, Geoscience Firm registrations, and GIT certifications, in accordance with the Geoscience Act and other state laws.
+TBPG is accountable to tax and fee payers for its licensing rules, forms, procedures and the accuracy and efficiency with which TBPG staff perform the core function of issuing PG licenses, Geoscience Firm registrations, and GIT certifications, in accordance with the Geoscience Act and other state laws.

-The action items to achieve this goal support the statewide vision of accountability to tax payers and the TBPG's fee payers: applicants for and holders of licenses, registrations, and certifications issued by the TBPG.
+The action items to achieve this goal support the statewide vision of accountability to taxpayers and the TBPG's fee payers: applicants for and holders of licenses, registrations, and certifications issued by the TBPG.